fiorillo/tregex-semantic-tagger/README.txt

 $ script/test-word.sh able "they were able to go"

+5. test-prep.sh: essentially the same thing, but only runs the preprocessing scripts:

+$ script/test-prep.sh "they were able to go"

-5. parse.sh: just a shortcut for using the stanford parser to parse a text file.
+6. parse.sh: just a shortcut for using the stanford parser to parse a text file.

 $ script/parse.sh unparsed-file.txt